phnx-im/infra/README.md

 # Messaging Layer Security Infrastructure Prototype

-This repository contains the code for a Rust implementation of an infrastructure protocol built around the Messaging Layer Security (MLS) group messaging protocol.
+This repository contains the code for a Rust implementation of the Phoenix Protocol, an infrastructure protocol built around the Messaging Layer Security (MLS) group messaging protocol.

-The protocol aims to enable functionality commonly required by messaging applications while providing strong security and privacy guarantees.
+The Phoenix Protocol aims to enable functionality commonly required by messaging applications while providing strong security and privacy guarantees.
 It allows federation between different servers and their connected clients.